 Miss Cartwright – Class Teacher and Deputy DSL

-Mrs Walters – School Business Manager and Deputy DSL
+Mrs Spencer – School Business Manager and Deputy DSL

 Stacey Perry – Family resource worker (Lons, St Johns, Ripley Infants, Ripley Juniors)